erkyrath/quixe/README.txt

   - Corrected the format of saved-game files.
 (In previous versions, the CMem chunk had the wrong format, and a non-standard QFun chunk was stored.)
 This means that saved games from old versions will not load.
+  - Fixed bugs restoring a saved-game file with an active heap.
   - Updated the Blorb-resource functions to understand FORM chunks (Glk 0.7.4 amendment).